Driver dies, several students injured in Mississippi school bus crash

 The wreck happened early Tuesday morning on Highway 72 in Benton County, Mississippi.
 According to the Benton County School District, there were students on the bus going to the elementary, middle, and high school in Ashland, Mississippi.

 The Benton County Schools superintendent says the driver, Chester Cole, died.
+Cole may have suffered a heart attack, officials said.

-At least three children were airlifted to Le Bonheur in Memphis.
+At least eight children were injured and taken to Le Bonheur in Memphis, and four of those children had to be airlifted.
+At least two children are listed in critical condition.

 No further information was released.